vignesh99/vignesh99.github.io/Teaching.md

 #subtitle: Interests and hobbies
 show-avatar: false
 ---
 I enjoy being a Teaching Assistant, explaining concepts, and clarifying doubts of other students.
-This helps me assimilate the subject from a different perspective.
+This helps me interpret the subject from a different perspectives.

 ### Course : Adaptive Signal Processing (EE6110)
 Role : Teaching Assistant